LEAP! (Launch Your Excellent Adventures with Physics)

 Are you, or do you know, a high school girl interested in this question: “What is physics, and how is it used to both understand the world around us, and fuel the inventions of the future?”
 Did you know that students who take a physics course in high school are more likely to succeed in their pursuit of STEM careers?
 We invite those who identify as girls or as non-binary genders, and also their allies, to join us in exploring physics.

-The LEAP! workshop, held each July/August, invites students to investigate these questions inside the labs of working scientists at NC State.
-Typical workshop topics -- organized by students, researchers, and faculty from the Physics Department -- have included capturing subatomic particles, solar spectra, astrophysics in the computer, atomic force microscopy of DNA, programming arduinos, organic electronics, microfluidics, fracture, and more!
+The LEAP! workshop invites students to investigate these questions inside the labs of working scientists at NC State.
+Typical workshop topics — organized by students, researchers, and faculty from the Physics Department — have included capturing subatomic particles, solar spectra, astrophysics in the computer, atomic force microscopy of DNA, programming arduinos, organic electronics, microfluidics, fracture, and more!

-Interested in volunteering or helping organize the 2020 event?
-Contact Karen Daniels
+Interested in volunteering or helping organize the event?
+Contact The LEAP Organizers

-Support for this workshop comes from the National Science Foundation, under grants DMR-1608097 (to Karen Daniels) and ECCS-1933297 (to Dali Sun), as well as from the NC State Science House.
+We thank the National Science Foundation for their support of this workshop, under grants DMR-1608097 and DMR-2104986 (to Karen Daniels) and ECCS-1933297 (to Dali Sun), as well as from the Physics Department and the NC State Science House.